Zoggoth/Zoggoths-Archipelago-Multitracker/README.md

 ## Usage

-Put all trackers in "Tracker List.txt" with the format "GameName: TrackerLink"
+Put all trackers in "Tracker List.txt" with the format "GameName: TrackerLink"*
 Run main.exe
+\*Also supports "GameName (SlotName): Trackerlink", "(SlotName): Trackerlink" & "Trackerlink"

 ### Troubleshooting